Deficiencies (last 8 years)

 Findings

-The Plan of Correction references multiple citations from the resurvey and complaint investigations conducted over three days in late January 2025 at the assisted living facility.
+The plan of correction addresses citations identified during the resurvey and complaint investigations conducted over three days in late January 2025.

 Inspection Report